Constitutional conventions of the United Kingdom: Executive-Parliament relations

-Purdah - Ministers should avoid implementing new initiatives or making significant announcements during a pre-election period.
+Pre-election period of sensitivity - Ministers should avoid implementing new initiatives or making significant announcements during a pre-election period.

-Prorogation - The Prime Minister advises the sovereign on when to end a parliamentary session.
+Prorogation – The Prime Minister advises the sovereign on when to end a parliamentary session.

-The Sewel Convention - The Sewel Convention requires that the Westminster Parliament will only legislate on reserved matters.
+The Sewel Convention – The Sewel Convention requires that the Westminster Parliament will only legislate on reserved matters.
 It will not legislate on non-reserved matters ("devolved matters") without first seeking the consent of the relevant devolved legislature.

+Similar to the above, Parliament shall not legislate for nor the government intervene in decisions taken by the local legislatures of the British Overseas Territories (formerly Crown Colonies) without their consent.